MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-firewalls.md

 Use the `ProxySettingsPerUser 0` flag to make the proxy configuration server-wide instead of per user, which is the default.

 To remove the proxy configuration, run the PowerShell command `Set-WinInetProxy` without arguments.
-For information about the WinInetProxy module and how to install it, see [PowerShell Gallery | WinInetProxy 0.1.0](https://www.powershellgallery.com/packages/WinInetProxy/0.1.0).

-Download the WinInetProxy.psm1 script at: [PowerShell Gallery | WinInetProxy.psm1 0.1.0](https://www.powershellgallery.com/packages/WinInetProxy/0.1.0/Content/WinInetProxy.psm1).

 ## Network port requirements
 Ensure that the proper network ports are open between all server nodes both within a site and between sites (for stretched clusters).
 You'll need appropriate firewall and router rules to allow ICMP, SMB (port 445, plus port 5445 for SMB Direct), and WS-MAN (port 5985) bi-directional traffic between all servers in the cluster.